Baylor-SEII-Projects-Spring-2024/study-buddy-finder-group-3/README.md

 # Pair It Study

+### We strongly recommend you to run this application via our CICD link in order to avoid extra setup steps

 ## Running the Application
 If you wish to run the application on localhost, rather than viewing it on our deployed site, please do the following
   1. In the `/api` folder, please navigate to `AuthEndpoint.java` and replace the IP in lines 65 and 201 with "localhost"